SeanFobbe/dotfiles-config/README.md

 04_git_clone_all.sh      # clones my personal repositories
 ```

+# Warnings

+- The R install script overwrites the .Renviron file with a set library path without the user being prompted; this is by design to ensure a clean .Renviron file when setting up a new system

 # Sensitive Files

 - .gitconfig (global) contains sensitive information and should be transferred between machines via secure means.